radiatecode/dachartjs/README.md

 # Da Chart
 ![Stats](img/da-chart.png)

-This package used to generate chart of [chart js](https://www.chartjs.org) and doesn't need to configure javascript in the front-side.
+The package used to generate charts in Laravel without implementing javascript in the front-side.
+It is used as a back-end service of [chart js](https://www.chartjs.org).
 It will dynamically render HTML & JS configuration to view the chart.

 ## Examples